 - Your cat has reached week 10 of pregnancy and there is no sign of kittens

-If you notice any of the signs listed or have any other concerns, then you should contact your vet immediately.
+If you notice any of the signs listed or have any other concerns, contact your vet immediately.

 Planning for the arrival of kittens is exciting and forward planning can ensure that their safe arrival comes with minimal stress for your queen, and for you.
 Your vet should always be your first port of call for advice and support.